clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 <br>
 The report is a self-contained interactive `.html`-file where you can adapt/configure/highlight etc the plots and tables directly in your web-browser.
 It also allows for an easy export of table and plots if needed.
 !!! question "Question 8"
     :question: Open the provided MultiQC-report (`lab2_qc/MultiQC_DNA_report.html`) and "play around" with the different tools and parameters.
-Once you feel ready upload a screen-print of the MultiQC report with sampleP highlighted.
+Once you feel ready upload a screen-print of the MultiQC report with sampleP highlighted using the "Toolbox" on the right side of the report.

 !!! question "Question 9"
     :question: Fill in the same table as in Question 7 but for SampleE with the values found in the MultiQC report.